Rodgertail/link-communication-platform/README.md

 ## Solution

-Our platform provides a central hub for sharing, discussing, and organizing links, turning them into actionable knowledge.
-We empower teams to:
+My platform provides a central hub for sharing, discussing, and organizing links, turning them into actionable knowledge.
+I empower teams to:

 *   **Share Links with Context:**  Add annotations, highlights, summaries, and even short audio/video explanations to every link.
 *   **Organize Links Intelligently:**  Use tags, categories, and collections to create a structured, searchable knowledge base.